schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter001/index.md

 ### Pragma Directives with `http-equiv`

 The `http-equiv` attribute specifies pragma directives that control browser behavior.
 Despite the name suggesting "HTTP equivalent," these pragma directives are largely unrelated to HTTP headers.
-While the attribute name reflects historical conventions, the processing models for pragma directives and their similarly-named HTTP headers differ significantly—often with dramatically different behavior.
+While the attribute name reflects historical conventions, the processing models for pragma directives and their similarly-named HTTP headers differ significantly, often with dramatically different behavior.
 The `refresh` directive is the sole exception, sharing its processing model with the corresponding `Refresh` HTTP header.

 You should think of pragma directives as document-level processing instructions rather than HTTP header equivalents.
 When possible, prefer using actual HTTP headers or alternative implementation methods over pragma directives, as the DOM's mutability can create complex timing issues during parsing.